ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-The React useEffect Bug That Cost Vercel $10,000 in API Bills (And How to Avoid It) - <a href="https://yakhil25.medium.com/the-react-useeffect-bug-that-cost-vercel-10-000-in-api-bills-and-how-to-avoid-it-563318077627?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How React Works Internally — A Simple Yet Advanced Explanation - <a href="https://medium.com/@sundararajanselvarasu/how-react-works-internally-a-simple-yet-advanced-explanation-ba3af2e049cd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yakhilesh`**
+✍️ **posted by `Sundararajan s`**

-<blockquote>Guillermo Rauch, the CEO of Vercel, tweeted about this back in 2023.
-A customer deployed a Next.js app with a single useEffect bug that…
+<blockquote>React is one of the most widely used frontend libraries today, but many developers use it without fully understanding how it actually…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Custom OTA System for React Native QA Testing - <a href="https://medium.com/@ajayrne/building-a-custom-ota-system-for-react-native-qa-testing-92949f076487?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Frontend Developer Interview Questions — PART 1 (1–10) - <a href="https://medium.com/@code.chandrashekhar/react-frontend-developer-interview-questions-part-1-1-10-c48dd4d09d86?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AjayKumar R`**
+✍️ **posted by `Kaizen Chandra`**

-<blockquote>How we let QA switch between feature builds in 15 seconds instead of 2 minutes
+<blockquote>1.
+Debouncing vs Throttling?
 Continue reading on Medium »</blockquote>

 <h3>3.
-React 19.2 is Here: Why <Activity> is the Feature We Actually Needed - <a href="https://medium.com/@balhara7876/react-19-2-is-here-why-activity-is-the-feature-we-actually-needed-167585386e12?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+If Your Architecture Is Fighting the Framework in Next.Js, You’re Using the Wrong One - <a href="https://nermo.medium.com/if-your-architecture-is-fighting-the-framework-in-next-js-youre-using-the-wrong-one-03fbefd5e912?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Monika Balhara`**
+✍️ **posted by `Aravinda K Nawarathne`**

-<blockquote>Subtitle: Forget the compiler for a second.
-The new Activity API changes how we handle “hidden” states forever.
+<blockquote>How client-first execution models, misplaced libraries, and framework-blind tooling decisions undermine Next.js architecture at scale
 Continue reading on Medium »</blockquote>

 <h3>4.
-React is Evolving: 3 “Quality of Life” Updates You Can Actually Use - <a href="https://medium.com/@balhara7876/react-is-evolving-3-quality-of-life-updates-you-can-actually-use-cc7a0e1896f7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modern Web Development Feels Overwhelming and This Is How I Finally Simplified It - <a href="https://medium.com/@Alistair007/modern-web-development-feels-overwhelming-and-this-is-how-i-finally-simplified-it-bfc6f3a46dad?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Monika Balhara`**
+✍️ **posted by `Alistair Rowan Whitcombe`**

-<blockquote>We often get caught up in the hype of “groundbreaking” framework changes.
+<blockquote>When I started learning web development, things felt simple.
+HTML for structure, CSS for design, JavaScript for behavior.
+Today, the…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Accessibility (a11y) in React — Small Tweaks, Big Impact - <a href="https://javascript.plainenglish.io/accessibility-a11y-in-react-small-tweaks-big-impact-31be5af5c67b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akiko Kawai`**

-<blockquote>“If users can’t use your app, it doesn’t matter how good it looks.” 💡
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6. ⚡ Code Splitting vs Lazy Loading — How They Speed Up Apps - <a href="https://medium.com/codetodeploy/code-splitting-vs-lazy-loading-how-they-speed-up-apps-cbf12a0f9826?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akiko Kawai`**

-<blockquote>“Fast apps don’t load everything at once.” 🚀
-Continue reading on CodeToDeploy »</blockquote>

-<h3>7.
-How React Router Simplifies State Management by Embracing Server State - <a href="https://medium.com/@imranmsa93/how-react-router-simplifies-state-management-by-embracing-server-state-ef1933acd68c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React2Shell: The “Perfect 10” Vulnerability That Shook the React Ecosystem - <a href="https://medium.com/@pawandhanapala/react2shell-the-perfect-10-vulnerability-that-shook-the-react-ecosystem-d926d7b196fa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ImranMSA`**
+✍️ **posted by `Pawan Dhanapala`**

-<blockquote>Modern React applications spend far more time managing data than rendering UI.
+<blockquote>It was the notification no developer wanted to wake up to in December.
 Continue reading on Medium »</blockquote>

+<h3>6.
+Day 5 of My 12 Days of React Projects Series— Building a Complete Quiz App - <a href="https://medium.com/@sidragillani/day-5-of-my-12-days-of-react-projects-series-building-a-complete-quiz-app-4a1850c6950f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sidra Gillani`**

+<blockquote>Day 5 of my 12 Days of React Projects was one of the most exciting and challenging days so far.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-The 2026 Production Checklist: 5 Things Your Next.js VPS Deployment is Missing - <a href="https://medium.com/@floridmaclean/the-2026-production-checklist-5-things-your-next-js-vps-deployment-is-missing-f31e87be885c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Brief History of Chatbots and Building a Modern Restaurant Assistant with n8n - <a href="https://medium.com/nodenook/a-brief-history-of-chatbots-and-building-a-modern-restaurant-assistant-with-n8n-162a08d4fd74?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Florid Maclean`**
+✍️ **posted by `Tekin Ağgül`**

-<blockquote>Why “It works on my machine” isn’t enough when your revenue is on the line.
+<blockquote>TL;DR: Our chatbot adventure, which began with ELIZA in the 1960s, has reached a Server-Driven UI architecture today with the combination…
-Continue reading on Medium »</blockquote>
+Continue reading on NodeNook »</blockquote>

 <h3>2.
-Client vs Server Components in Next.js: What Goes Where? - <a href="https://medium.com/@karthiksridhar8879/client-vs-server-components-in-next-js-what-goes-where-d6613efed942?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+If Your Architecture Is Fighting the Framework in Next.Js, You’re Using the Wrong One - <a href="https://nermo.medium.com/if-your-architecture-is-fighting-the-framework-in-next-js-youre-using-the-wrong-one-03fbefd5e912?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karthiksridhar`**
+✍️ **posted by `Aravinda K Nawarathne`**

-<blockquote>When I first started working with the App Router in Next.js, one of the most confusing things for me was understanding client and server…
+<blockquote>How client-first execution models, misplaced libraries, and framework-blind tooling decisions undermine Next.js architecture at scale
 Continue reading on Medium »</blockquote>

 <h3>3.
-Designing a Production-Ready Frontend Monorepo with Next.js, TypeScript & Turborepo - <a href="https://medium.com/@vishnukumarsivasubramaniyam/designing-a-production-ready-frontend-monorepo-with-next-js-typescript-turborepo-1e95d1311823?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tailwind CSS Isn’t a UI Framework — It’s a Frontend Architecture Decision - <a href="https://javascript.plainenglish.io/tailwind-css-isnt-a-ui-framework-it-s-a-frontend-architecture-decision-c68246fb6e79?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishnu Kumar S`**
+✍️ **posted by `NextCodeTech`**

-<blockquote>As frontend applications grow, teams often end up maintaining multiple apps that share similar UI components, utilities, and patterns…
+<blockquote>For years, frontend developers have treated styling as a secondary concern.
-Continue reading on Medium »</blockquote>
+Pick a UI framework, override some CSS, ship the feature… Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-How Next.js Redefined Full-Stack Development (and Why It Matters in 2026) - <a href="https://medium.com/@bdipesh08/how-next-js-redefined-full-stack-development-and-why-it-matters-in-2026-1e269d8de661?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js, Sanity, and Google Cloud: A Modern Freelancer’s Stack - <a href="https://medium.com/@divi__028/the-architectural-blueprint-focus-377c0623fbcd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipesh Basnet`**
+✍️ **posted by `div`**

-<blockquote>For years, full-stack development felt like juggling two different worlds.
+<blockquote>In the current landscape of web development, we often over engineer solutions.
+We reach for complex cloud databases, dedicated backend…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Next.js 15 Brings Async APIs, Turbopack and React 19 - <a href="https://medium.com/@roman_fedyskyi/next-js-15-brings-async-apis-turbopack-and-react-19-16810ebf1fce?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Secure Client-Side Storage: AES-256 Encrypted Cookies with HMAC Tamper Detection - <a href="https://medium.com/@aryaklahane/secure-client-side-storage-aes-256-encrypted-cookies-with-hmac-tamper-detection-bcf7579c5961?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roman Fedytskyi`**
+✍️ **posted by `Aryak Lahane`**

-<blockquote>Next.js 15 adds async request APIs, React 19 support, a stable Turbopack, smarter caching and new tooling to simplify upgrades and improve…
+<blockquote>How we built a client-accessible encrypted cookie system with tamper detection, timestamp freshness, and 4KB size optimization
 Continue reading on Medium »</blockquote>

 <h3>6.
-Chatbot’ların Kısa Tarihçesi ve n8n ile Modern Bir Restoran Asistanı İnşa Etmek - <a href="https://medium.com/@tekinaggul/chatbotlar%C4%B1n-k%C4%B1sa-tarih%C3%A7esi-ve-n8n-ile-modern-bir-restoran-asistan%C4%B1-i%CC%87n%C5%9Fa-etmek-9d7992c2f1df?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why We Ditched redux-persist and Built Our Own State Persistence Layer - <a href="https://medium.com/@aryaklahane/why-we-ditched-redux-persist-and-built-our-own-state-persistence-layer-a89d2f1566a9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tekin Ağgül`**
+✍️ **posted by `Aryak Lahane`**

-<blockquote>TL;DR: ELIZA ile 1960'larda başlayan chatbot serüvenimiz, bugün n8n + Next.js + Google Gemini kombinasyonuyla Server-Driven UI mimarisine…
+<blockquote>How we reduced API calls by 70% and eliminated SSR hydration bugs with a custom Redux middleware
 Continue reading on Medium »</blockquote>

-<h3>7.
-How TypeScript Beat JavaScript on GitHub: The Real Reason Behind the Surge - <a href="https://medium.com/@mernstackdevbykevin/how-typescript-beat-javascript-on-github-the-real-reason-behind-the-surge-c8eee2d58694?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7. #42: The Next.js and React.js Weekly Newsletter (13 Jan 2026) - <a href="https://medium.com/nextjs/42-the-next-js-and-react-js-weekly-newsletter-13-jan-2026-5519cc5eb04b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rajdeep Singh`**

+<blockquote>Check out the quality of tutorials and articles published related to React.js, Next.js, and TypeScript on the internet this week.
+Continue reading on Nextjs »</blockquote>

+<h3>8.
+How to Add Dark Mode Toggle in Next.js Using next-themes  - <a href="https://meetpan1048.medium.com/how-to-add-dark-mode-toggle-in-next-js-using-next-themes-fe3298a37dca?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Meet`**

+<blockquote>Dark mode isn’t just a “nice to have” anymore — it’s expected.
+Continue reading on Medium »</blockquote>

+<h3>9.
+Why Headless CMS Is Changing the Way We Build Modern Websites - <a href="https://medium.com/@aswinrajan6969/why-headless-cms-is-changing-the-way-we-build-modern-websites-4bc621b0d901?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**
+✍️ **posted by `Aswinraj`**

-<blockquote>Why TypeScript has become the go-to language for serious JavaScript developers and what it means for your next full-stack project.
+<blockquote>For years, building a website meant one thing:
+ Frontend and backend tightly coupled.
 Continue reading on Medium »</blockquote>

 <br/>